A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Introduction

-In this paper we analyse closed billiard trajectories in convex bodies in $\R^n$.
-The billiard trajectories are meant to be \textit{Euclidean} which for bouncing points locally means: The angle of reflection equals the angle of incidence.
+In this paper, we analyze closed billiard trajectories in convex bodies in $\R^n$.
+The billiard trajectories are meant to be \textit{Euclidean} what for bouncing points locally means: the angle of reflection equals the angle of incidence (here, we assume that normal vector as well as incident and reflected rays lie in the same two-dimensional affine flat).
 This local reflection rule can be seen as consequence of the global least action principle.
-For a planar billiard table boundary this principle means that a billiard trajectory segment $(p_{j-1},p_j,p_{j+1})$ minimizes the Euclidean length in the space of all paths connecting $p_{j-1}$ and $p_{j+1}$ via a reflection at the billiard table boundary.
+For a reflection in a hyperplane this principle means that a billiard trajectory segment $(p_{j-1},p_j,p_{j+1})$ minimizes the Euclidean length in the space of all paths connecting $p_{j-1}$ and $p_{j+1}$ via a reflection at this hyperplane.

 From the geometric optics point of view, Euclidean billiards describe the wave propagation in a medium which is not only homogeneous and isotropic but also contains perfectly reflecting mirrors.